Welfare in Canada

 - The Low Income Cut-Off measure (LICO) identifies households that are likely to spend a disproportionately large share of their income on the necessities of food, clothing, and shelter.

-The table below shows how welfare incomes in Saskatchewan for the four household types compared to the three poverty thresholds (after tax).
-The LICO and MBM thresholds are for Saskatoon, the largest city in the province.
+The table below shows how welfare incomes in Saskatchewan for the four household types compared to three low income thresholds (after tax).
+Because LICO and MBM thresholds vary by community size, the threshold used is for Saskatoon.

-For each household type, the maximum welfare income fell well below all of the low income measures with one exception: the single parent with one child, for whom the welfare income reached 98 per cent of the LICO threshold (but just 77 per cent of the MBM and 65 per cent of the LIM thresholds).
-As a proportion, the biggest gap was for single adults considered employable — their welfare income was between 38 per cent and 50 per cent of the poverty thresholds.
-The higher benefits available to persons with disabilities through the SAID program reached between 68 and 81 per cent of the low income thresholds.
+For each household type, the maximum welfare income fell below all of the low income measures.
+As a proportion, the biggest gap was for single adults considered employable — their welfare income was between 37 per cent and 49 per cent of the low income thresholds.
+The higher benefits available to persons with disabilities through the SAID program reached between 66 and 87 per cent of the low income thresholds.
+However, the gap was smallest for single parents with one child — their welfare income was between 62 per cent and 95 per cent of the low income thresholds.